chemerisuk/better-i18n-plugin/README.md

 </html>
 ```

-Now you can use `DOM.__` with an appropriate key to get some backend string on a client side.
+Now you can use `DOM.__` with an appropriate key to get a backend string on client side.

 ## Browser support
 #### Desktop